LLM Reference

 Qwen3.5-9B vs Sarvam-M Multilingual Hybrid

 Qwen3.5-9B (2026) and Sarvam-M Multilingual Hybrid (2025) are compact production models from Alibaba and Sarvam.ai.
-Qwen3.5-9B ships a 262K-token context window, while Sarvam-M Multilingual Hybrid ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Qwen3.5-9B ships a 262k-token context window, while Sarvam-M Multilingual Hybrid ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Qwen3.5-9B is safer overall; choose Sarvam-M Multilingual Hybrid when provider fit matters.